cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 But for experimentation purposes you can even run the services on your local machine if you wish.

-In my case, my self-hosting repo has been clumsily checked out on the server manually with `git`.🤠
+In my case, my self-hosting repo has been clumsily checked out on the server manually with `git`,🤠 but more elegant solutions can of course be implemented.

-If you want to be able to reach your services outside of your own machine, you'll need a domain name of some kind.
+If you want to be able to reach your services outside of your own machine, you'll probably need a domain name of some kind.
 Registering a domain and setting up DNS has been left as an exercise to the reader.

 ### Running the services

 Everything is containerized, so the most straightforward way of running the various services is through the use of `docker-compose`.
-Most services will have a `docker-compose.yml` file as part of their documentation or README.md that be used as a template.
+Most services will have a `docker-compose.yml` file as part of their documentation or `README.md` that be used as a template.

+An attempt to gather \`docker-compose\` examples has been made in the [Compose-Examples repo](https://github.com/Haxxnet/Compose-Examples).

-The `docker-compose.yml` file can often be used as-is but I've done the following:
+The `docker-compose.yml` files you find can often be used as-is but I've done the following for mine:

 * All data persisted in [Docker volumes](https://docs.docker.com/storage/volumes/) rather than bind mounts.
 * Each service stack is in its own `docker-compose.yml` file.
 This helps ensure that a private network is created for each service, restricting access to your various databases.
 This also allows me to easily stop/start individual services.